diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * yarn.nodemanager.resource.memory-mb
 Set aside enough memory for a datanode daemon(1000MB by default) and a node manager daemon(1000MB by default), as well as other processes that are running on the machine, and the remainder can be dedicated to `the node manager’s containers` by setting the configuration property `yarn.nodemanager.resource.memory-mb` to the total allocation in MB.
 (The default is 8,192 MB, which is normally too low for most setups.)

-The next step is to determine how to set memory options for individual jobs.
-There are two main controls: one for the size of the container allocated by YARN, and another for the heap size of the Java process run in the container.
+The next step is to determine how to set memory options for individual jobs. `There are two main controls: one for the size of the container allocated by YARN, and another for the heap size of the Java process run in the container`.

 The memory controls for MapReduce are all set by the client in the job configuration.
 The YARN settings are cluster settings and cannot be modified by the client.

 `Container sizes` are determined by `mapreduce.map.memory.mb` and `mapreduce.reduce.memory.mb`; both default to 1,024 MB.
 These settings are used by the application master when negotiating for resources in the cluster, and also by the node manager, which runs and monitors the task containers. `The heap size of the Java process` is set by `mapred.child.java.opts`, and defaults to 200 MB.
 You can also set the Java options separately for map and reduce tasks (see Table 10-4).